techlore/go-incognito/Scripts/Section 2/3_ Erasing Your Local Identity.md

 # Erasing Your Local Identity

-Now that we understand the basics of minimalism, we need to finish cleaning up our local identities, Let’s discuss \* show cookies & Cash\* cookies, cache, and any temporary files stored on your devices.
+Now that we understand the basics of minimalism, we need to finish cleaning up our local identities, Let’s discuss *(show cookies & Cash)* cookies, cache, and any temporary files stored on your devices.

-You know what you can’t remove though?
-These ads...well unless you’re on the premium version...let’s get it out of the way!

-[Promotional Spot]

 History, cookies, and cache (or we’ll use HCC for short) are most commonly seen and used within web browsers.
 History shows all the websites you’ve visited,